vistle/vistle/vistle/rhr/rhr.md

 It is also compatible with Vistle's ray caster render module DisCOVERay.

-Depth images can be optionally compressed with a lossy algorithm similiar to Direct3D texture compression (cf. \ref DepthQuantize), also on the GPU before read-back.
+Depth images can be optionally compressed with a lossy algorithm similar to Direct3D texture compression (cf. \ref DepthQuantize), also on the GPU before read-back.

 This work was funded by the EU within the project CRESTA [http://cresta-project.eu]